genesiscommunitysuccess/docs/docs/Glossary/glossary.md

 It is used in real-time systems that have high throughput, or which require minimal response time.

-Aeron operates in a peer-to-peer model, it is brokerless, in contrast to other middleware, such as RabbitMQ, Kafka, and TIBCO EMS.
+Aeron operates in a peer-to-peer model.
+It is brokerless, in contrast to other middleware, such as RabbitMQ, Kafka, and TIBCO EMS.

 There is an [aeron wiki](https://github.com/real-logic/aeron/wiki) on github.